Patric/bollard-service-app/README.md

 Arduino library supporting this application with doxygen documentation: https://github.com/Patric/bollard-service-app/tree/master/arduino/BollardController

 This repository cointains code of BEng graduate project of Ionic application for secure communication with an Internet of Things (IoT) device.
 As an example a service application for IoT device has been chosen.
 Communication is established via Bluetooth 4.2 protocol between Arduino Nano 33 IoT and Ionic (Angular + TypeScript) using a PWA/Native facade and adapters that has been written exclusively for this problem.
-Connection is secured with third party authentication (mock backed for now) using HMAC-SHA256 algorithm in one-channel communication offline-device-userApp-backend.
+Connection is secured with challenge-response authentication between offline Arduino (only bluetooth), user application (bridge) and Backed which authorizes every operation on the device (mock backed for now).
+For messages integrity and MITM attacks avoidance HMAC-SHA256 algorithm has been used.

-Web development frameworks and languages: Angular 9, Ionic 5, Typescript
+Web development frameworks and languages: Angular 9, Ionic 5, Typescript and a few plugins and packages.

 Arduino: C++, sha256, arduino_json, ArduinoBLE